 Property managers are a valuable asset to landlords looking to alleviate themselves from the day to day duties of a rental property.
 When deciding on getting a property manager and which to choose, the property manager fees play a big part.

-Pay too little and you could be entering into a sub-par service that potentially isn’t going to fulfill your needs.
+Pay too little and you could be entering into a sub-par service that potentially isn’t going to fulfil your needs.

 Pay too much and the profitability of the rental property diminishes.